adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

-# My First Toe Dip into Data Science with PostgreSQL, Kotlin Notebooks, Dataframe and Kandy
+# Exploring Data Science with Kotlin: A Powerlifting Case Study

+TL;DR

+This blog post uses a dataset from the [sport of powerlifting](https://en.wikipedia.org/wiki/Powerlifting) to get you up and running Kotlin Notebooks, Dataframe and Kandy, using a PostgreSQL data source for your analysis.
+It covers
+- Data science basics
+- Connecting an external data source to your Kotlin Notebook
+- Accessing and manipulating the data with Dataframe
+- Plotting your findings with the Kandy Library

+The [sample project](https://github.com/adele97/kotlin-notebooks-blog) contains everything you need to create your first plot!

 Have you ever wanted to play around with a data set, but the thought of setting up a python development environment seemed like too much of a hassle?